Program details

 Transformer: 12 months

-If SMUD has already provided sponsorship funding for a project, can it also receive a Shine Award?
+If SMUD has already provided sponsorship funding for a project, can it also receive a Shine award?

 No. This was allowed only in our inaugural year – 2017.